 Claiming car accident compensation

-Our expert team of friendly injury lawyers specialise in nothing but personal injury.
-We are accredited by The Law Society and have advised thousands of clients in relation to car accident claims.
+Our expert team of friendly injury lawyers are specialists in auto accident claims and claiming compensation for personal injury.
+We are accredited by The Law Society and have advised thousands of clients in relation to claiming for a car accident injury .
 You can call us on our Freephone helpline 0800 195 95 90 for a no obligation appraisal of your claim.

-By instructing us to act on your behalf, we will work to ensure that you receive compensation for any associated medical expenses, lost income, lost potential income and other related expenses that you incur as a result of being involved in an accident.
+If you decide to instruct us to act on your behalf after your free consultation, we will work to ensure that you receive compensation for any associated medical expenses, lost income, lost potential income and other related expenses that you incur due to being in an accident.
 We will also work to ensure that you receive the best possible care and rehabilitation for the injuries that you have sustained.

 For A Free Initial Consultation

-Being the victim of a car accident may have life-changing consequences, so any compensation settlement or award will take into account:
+Car accidents may have life-changing consequences to the injured parties, so any compensation settlement or award will take into account:

 - All received medical treatment